 Certain investment management fees are not charged directly to the Society but are deducted by the respective fund managers from the pooled funds in which it invests.
-Other investment management fees, which are invoiced directly to the Society, are accounted for on an accrual basis.
-These fees are not included in net operating expenses but are reflected in the market value of the Society's investments.
+These fees are not included in net operating expenses or investment expenses and charges but are reflected in the market value of the Society's investments.
+Other investment management fees, which are invoiced directly to the Society, are accounted for on an accruals basis.